UW Global Gateway Fellowships

 Students who have previously received a UW Global Gateway Summer Program or Fellowship award are not eligible.

-- Be in the process of applying, or have already applied, to a UW Study Abroad program for a summer, semester or year-long program in Spring semester 2023 or Calendar Year 2023 (studying abroad in both Spring 2023 and Fall 2023).
+- Be in the process of applying, or have already applied, to a UW Study Abroad program for a semester or year-long program in Summer 2024, Fall 2024, or Academic Year 2024-25 (studying abroad both Fall 2024 and Spring 2025)..

 - Be a full-time, degree-seeking undergraduate student at UW-Madison during study abroad duration